SantiJimenez/java_calculator/README.md

 # java_calculator
-Calculator built on Java that allows to convert infix input strings into rpn expressions using operators fabric in order to extend the operators support
+Calculator built on Java (Eclipse) that allows to convert infix input strings into rpn expressions using operators fabric in order to extend the operators support

+### Execution
+Import project and run Main.java class